hfwang132/hfwang132.github.io/content/posts/linux_sd_card/index.en.md

 Assuming we have determined that the SD card corresponds to `/dev/sde`, we can enter `sudo fdisk /dev/sde` to start the partitioning operation:

-Enter `d` to delete partitions.
+- Enter `d` to delete partitions.
 Keep entering until all partitions are deleted.

-Enter `n` to create the first partition as the boot partition.
+- Enter `n` to create the first partition as the boot partition.

-Enter `t` to change the partition type to `W95 FAT32`.
+- Enter `t` to change the partition type to `W95 FAT32`.
 Boot partitions are generally of this type.

-Enter `a` to set the partition as the boot partition.
+- Enter `a` to set the partition as the boot partition.

-Enter `n` to create the second partition as the root file system partition.
+- Enter `n` to create the second partition as the root file system partition.

-Since the root file system partition type is usually `Linux`, and the default partition type is already `Linux`, there is no need to enter `t` to change the partition type.
+- Since the root file system partition type is usually `Linux`, and the default partition type is already `Linux`, there is no need to enter `t` to change the partition type.
+- Enter `w` to save and exit.

 Finally, after partitioning, we can create the file systems: